jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 * `touch <https://man7.org/linux/man-pages/man1/touch.1.html>`_ is a program which creates an empty file when given a name

-  .. admonition:: If you using Windows without `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_
+  .. admonition:: If you are using Windows without `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_

     replace ``touch`` with ``New-Item``